What Causes Knee Osteoarthritis?

 833-300-5633

-How do you know if you have arthritis?
+How do you know if you have Osteoarthritis?

-At Arthritis Knee Pain Centers, we understand that the intensity and interplay of symptoms can differ among individuals.
+At Arthritis Knee Pain Centers, we recognize that OA symptoms vary from person to person.
 That’s why seeking guidance from a healthcare professional is essential for accurate diagnosis and effective management.
 Your journey towards improved well-being starts with a proper assessment.

 STAGES OF OSTEOARTHRITIS

 In stage 2, diagnostic images or X-rays of knee joints will show more bone spur growth.
 People are experiencing joint pain.
 Typically, the area around the knee joint feels stiff and uncomfortable, particularly when sitting for an extended period, after rising in the morning, or after a workout.
-Joint-space is narrowing.
+The joint space is narrowing.
 The cartilage begins breaking down.

 In stage 3, the cushion-like cartilage between the bones wears away, and the gap between bones gets smaller.
 Proteins and collagen fragments are released, causing bones to develop spurs, making the joint surface rough.
 This leads to inflammation, causing pain during activities like walking, running, squatting, kneeling or extending the knee.
 Stiffness and popping sounds in the joints may also occur, especially in the morning or after sitting for longer stretches.